UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yzhzyyy/README.md

 > * `ScrollView`: <br>ScrollView is provided by  `react-native-gesture-handler`.
 It provides a scrollable view for displaying content that is larger than the visible area of the screen.<br> `showsVerticalScrollIndicator={false}` means hide the display of the vertical scroll bar in this component.<br>
 > * `ScreenHeaderBtn`,`Search` and `Pokemon` are three custom components, which will be explained later.

+### Search.jsx
+In `search.jsx`, I defined a component named `Search` which returns a `View` component containing a search button and a text input field.
+The search button includes a `TouchableOpacity` component with the `searchBtn` style class and an `Image` component.<br>
+> `TouchableOpacity` component provides touchable feedback for both Android and iOS platforms.
+> `TextInput` allows users to input text into an application. `placeholder="Search..."` sets a default text "Searh..."

+### Pokemon.jsx
+`Pokemon` component is defined in this file which renders a list of Pokemon cards in a scrollable view.<br> Inside `ScrollView` component, `data.map` function is used to iterate through the array of Pokemon objects and create a `TouchableOpacity` element for each item to show every Pokemon. <br>

+### ScreenHeaderBtn.jsx
+The `ScreenHeaderBtn` component takes three props: `iconUrl`, `dimension`, `onPress`.<br>
+* In `TouchableOpacity` component, when the user presses on this component, the `onPress` function passed as a prop is triggered.<br>
+* In `Image` component, `resizeMode='cover'` is to ensure that the image completely covers the Image component's container.<br>
+* The `dimension` prop is passed to the btnImg function as an argument to set the size of the Image component.<br>

+### screenheader.style.js
+This file exports a StyleSheet object named styles that contains two styles: `btnImg` and `btnContainer`.<br>
+> `StyleSheet.create` is used to create a reusable StyleSheet object.
+The `StyleSheet` object returned by can then be referenced in components to apply the defined styles.
+In components, we can access styles by referencing the property names of the style sheet object such as: `styles.btnImg(dimension)`.
+> `btnImg` style is a function takes a `dimension` parameter which is used to set width and height of the `Image` component<br>

+### Pokemon.style.js and Search.style.js
+These two files define the styles for the `Pokemon` and `Search` components, respectively.
+The styles are then referenced in components using a syntax like `<styles.pokemonName>`.<br>

+### icons.js
+This file makes image resources available as constants for later references, without the need to use URLs.<br>